Nilratan Sircar: Family life

 In 1888, Sircar married Nirmala, daughter of Girishchandra Mazumdar of Barisal, a scholar and a Brahmo missionary, and became a member of the Brahmo Samaj.
-The couple went on to have six children, five daughters and one son.
+The couple went on to have six children, five daughters (Nalini Basu, Arundhuti Chatterjee, Shanta Sen, Meera Sen and Kamala Chatterjee) and one son Arun Prakash Sarkar.

 Medical career

 Dr Sircar soon grew a large practice and was, for many years, a leading Indian consulting physician, travelling far and wide to treat some of his patients, who included the ruling heads of state in neighbouring countries.

 Educational endeavours

 Aside from his contribution to the field of medicine, Dr Sircar also contributed greatly to the causes of education, commerce, and politics during his lifetime.
-He was directly or indirectly involved in the foundation and administration of various national institutes of science in Bengal:
+He was directly or indirectly involved in the foundation and administration of various national institutes of science in Bengal.

 Bose Institute

 Sir Nilratan Sircar was the Chairman of the first Governing Body of Bose Institute, which is Asia's first modern interdisciplinary research centre.